 Texas Home Inspector Training Package

-Alert Update: On February 3, 2014, the TREC Inspector Education Subcommittee voted to extend the use of correspondence courses for the Experience Module until early 2015.
+Alert Update: On April 28, 2014, the Texas Real Estate Commission voted to extend the use of correspondence courses for the Experience Module until March 1, 2015.
 At that time, "ride-alongs" may become a requirement for everyone.
 With in-person "ride-alongs" you would have to go out in the field with a TREC-approved experienced inspector for 40 hours.
-As you might imagine, this could significantly increase the cost of your training.
-If you have ever considered becoming a home inspector, we recommend that you start soon, while you have time, and complete the training before early next year, since a further extension of the deadline is not certain.
+As you might imagine, this could significantly increase the cost of your training and/or force you to find a competing home inspector to help you get licensed.
+If you have ever considered becoming a home inspector, we recommend that you start soon, while you have time, and complete the training before the deadline.

 To learn more about the course and to answer your questions, click in the appropriate box below.